 Father’s Day is right around the corner, and Ventura is the place to spend a fun day with Dad!
 Whether he likes to golf, sail, kayak, hike, or bike—or would prefer relaxing at the beach—Dad can spend a perfect day unwinding in this quintessential California beach town.

-If Dad’s a golfer, he’ll feel right at home in Ventura, which offers gorgeous courses for players of all ability-levels.
-Choosing between the challenging Olivas Links, named one of the “Best Municipal Courses in the Nation” for 2009, 2010 and 2013 by Golfweek Magazine, Buenaventura Golf Course, and Saticoy Regional Golf Course will be the toughest decision he’ll make all day!
+He’ll feel right at home in Ventura, which offers gorgeous courses for players of all ability levels.
+Choosing between the challenging Olivas Links named one of the “Best Municipal Courses in the Nation” for 2009, 2010 and 2013 by Golfweek Magazine, Buenaventura Golf Course, and Saticoy Regional Golf Course will be the toughest decision he’ll make all day!

 Surfer’s Knoll Beach, located across the street from the Village, is a prime location to surf—or watch other riders carve the waves.
 Just steps away, Harbor Cove Beach, locally nicknamed “Mother’s Beach,” is a protected cove perfect for swimming and beach volleyball.

-The Rhumb Line restaurant serves up spectacular ocean and sunset views, as does Beach House Fish on the Ventura Pier.
-Just steps from the sand, South Seaward Avenue offers Social Tap (for “elevated pub grub”), Duke’s Griddle n’ Grill for awesome burgers, Seaward Fish & Chips, Spasso Cucina Italiana, and more.
+Water’s Edge restaurant serves up the spectacular ocean and sunset views, as does Beach House Fish on the Ventura Pier.
+Just steps from the sand, South Seaward Avenue offers Social Tap (for “elevated pub grub”), Duke’s Griddle n’ Grill for awesome burgers, Spasso Cucina Italiana, and more.
 Near Main Street, historic downtown Ventura hosts a variety of eclectic restaurants, including the old-fashioned Busy Bee Café diner, Café Fiore, Cajun Kitchen Café, and Lure Fish House.

 No matter what his style, Ventura offers all Dad needs for a great day!